 Machine-Readable Information Backbone

-The governed, machine-readable foundation where meaning is defined once and shared across every system, AI, and report.
+The governed, machine-readable foundation where meaning is defined once and shared across every enterprise system, partner integration, AI service, and report.

-An information backbone is not a database or a data lake.
-It is the structural foundation of an organisation's information architecture - where entities, relationships, classifications, and reference data are defined explicitly, governed centrally, and made available to every downstream consumer.
+An information backbone is the structural foundation of an organisation's information architecture - where entities, relationships, classifications, and reference data are defined explicitly, governed centrally, and made available to every downstream consumer.
 It is the foundation that makes data trustworthy, and entirely machine-readable.

 Build or buy your information backbone?